Reflections On Overwhelm

 Note: Once again, this post (like most) started off as something I wrote for myself.
 I feel overwhelmed sometimes.
 I feel like a fuck up sometimes.
 Here’s an adapted version of some of my notes on dealing with those situations.
-If you want to read more of my notes on life, you can get access to 1000+ pages of my Evernote notebooks by becoming a patron.
 Also, I don't normally swear in posts but it felt appropriate in this case.

 Someone asked me how I deal with feeling overwhelmed with life.
 Someone else asked how I deal with failure.
 This is my answer to both.